 Q: When should I apply to the program?

-A: Complete applications that are received by January 1 are considered for the widest range of financial aid packages.
-Complete applications received after that date but before the end of April will be considered by our program; however, fewer opportunities for financial aid will be available.
+A: Complete applications that are received by January 15 are considered for the widest range of financial aid packages.
+Complete applications received after that date will be considered by our program; however, fewer opportunities for research and financial aid will be available.